-Abstract: International ‘naming and shaming’ campaigns rely on domestic civil society organizations to provide information on local human rights conditions.
-Earlier research takes this flow of information for granted.
-Yet, some governments restrict CSOs to silence criticism, for example limiting access to funding.
-Are such government-imposed restrictions effective?
-Do they reduce international ‘naming and shaming’ campaigns that rely on information by domestic CSOs?
-We argue that on the one hand, restrictions may reduce CSOs’ ability and motives to monitor local abuses.
-On the other hand, CSOs may mobilize against restrictions and find new ways of delivering information on abuses to international publics.
-Using a novel cross-national dataset and in-depth evidence from Egypt, we find that few restrictions indeed trigger greater CSO activity, increasing international shaming.
-Yet, once governments impose multiple restrictions, it becomes harder for CSOs to adapt, resulting in fewer shaming campaigns.
+Abstract: International ‘naming and shaming’ campaigns rely on domestic civil society organizations for information on local human rights conditions.
+To stop this flow of information, some governments restrict civil society organizations, for example by limiting their access to funding.
+Do restrictions reduce international ‘naming and shaming’ campaigns that rely on information by domestic civil society organizations?
+We argue that on the one hand, restrictions may reduce civil society organizations’ ability and motives to monitor local abuses.
+On the other hand, these organizations may mobilize against restrictions and find new ways of delivering information on human rights violations to international publics.
+Using a cross-national dataset and in-depth evidence from Egypt, we find that low numbers of restrictions trigger shaming by international non-governmental organizations.
+Yet, once governments impose multiple types of restrictions, it becomes harder for civil society organizations to adapt, resulting in fewer international shaming campaigns.

 Abstract: Research suggests that civil society mobilization together with the ratification of human rights treaties put pressure on governments to improve their human rights practices.
 An unexplored theoretical implication is that pressure provokes counter-pressure.
 Instead of improving treaty compliance, some governments will have an interest in de-mobilizing civil society to silence their critics.
-Yet we do not know how and to what extent this incentive shapes governments’ policies and practice regarding civil society organizations.
-We argue and show—using a new global database of government-sponsored restrictions on civil society organizations—that when governments have committed to human rights or humanitarian law treaties and, at the same time, continue to commit severe human rights abuses, they employ more restrictions on monitoring civil society groups to reduce international costs for abuses.
+Yet we do not know how and to what extent this incentive shapes governments’ policies and practices regarding civil society organizations.
+We argue and show—using a new global database of government-sponsored restrictions on civil society organizations—that when governments have committed to human rights treaties and, at the same time, continue to commit severe human rights abuses, they impose restrictions on civil society groups to avoid monitoring and mitigate the international costs of abuses.

 Abstract: How does the use of force in UN peacekeeping operations influence political leaders’ perceptions, attitudes and behavioural intentions regarding the use of election violence?
 While we know that UN peacekeepers help deter election violence across countries, individual-level mechanisms remain empirically under-studied.
 Using evidence from field research-based interviews during the 2015 electoral period in Côte d’Ivoire, UN documents and news reports, the present study fills this gap.
 Findings suggest that local political leaders were aware of UN peacekeepers’ efforts and felt more secure as a result.
 Government and moderate opposition leaders felt encouraged to peacefully engage in elections.
 However, a perceived lack of preventive measures and perceptions of partiality constrained UN peacekeepers’ ability to positively affect political leaders’ attitudes to violence and intentions to peacefully participate in elections.